-I am responsible for Compliance for the Rémy Cointreau Group.
+I am in charge of Compliance for the Rémy Cointreau Group.
 My mission is to put in place rules and procedures within the Rémy Cointreau Group in two areas:

-- Fighting against corruption, conflicts of interest and fraud;
+- Fight against corruption, conflicts of interest and fraud;

 - Protection of personal data (employees, customers / prospects, suppliers, etc.)